ProfilePic

 • Home Loans

 It’s easy to feel “ready” for a house, especially if you’ve been renting for a while or are living in a less-than-ideal situation (like at Mom & Dad’s place).
-But before you take the leap, you should understand the current state of the market as well as other factors associated with buying a house that can save you time, money and headaches.
-That’s why we’ve put together this series of blogs to help guide you through the home buying process for first-time home buyers.
+But before you leap, you should understand the current state of the market as well as other factors associated with buying a house that can save you time, money, and headaches.
+That’s why we’ve put together this series of blogs to help guide you through the home-buying process for first-time home buyers.
 For this first one, let’s go over some of the terms associated with purchasing a house:

 Loan types

 Adjustable Rate Mortgage (ARM): Not planning to stay in your home for long?
-ARMs have a lower interest rate compared to other loan types, which is fixed for a set number of years (often three to five).
+ARMs have a lower interest rate than other loan types, fixed for several years (often three to five).
 After that, the rate will increase or decrease based on the market.

 FHA Loan: Is your credit less-than-ideal?
-FHA loans are backed by the federal government through the Federal Housing Authority and may be the best solution if you’re in need of easier credit standards and lower down-payment requirements.
-However, there is a greater risk associated with FHA Loans due to the rates generally being higher.
+The federal government backs FHA loans through the Federal Housing Authority, and it may be the best solution if you need more accessible credit standards and lower down-payment requirements.
+However, there is a greater risk associated with FHA Loans due to higher rates.

-Jumbo Loan: Jumbo loans are used to purchase homes and property that tend to be more expensive than average.
-This is a good option to consider if you’re buying a home in an area with a higher cost of living like San Francisco, Boston, or New York.
+Jumbo Loan: Jumbo loans are used to purchase homes and property that are more expensive than average.
+This is an excellent option to consider if you’re buying a home in an area with a higher cost of living, like San Francisco, Boston, or New York.

-VA Loan: If you are an active duty military member or veteran, have you considered a VA loan ?
-VA loans generally do not require a down-payment* or private mortgage insurance (PMI), equating to huge savings!
+VA Loan: If you are an active duty military member or veteran, have you considered a VA loan?
+VA loans generally do not require a down payment* or private mortgage insurance (PMI), equating to huge savings!
 The catch?
-You must meet specific eligibility requirements based on service and lending qualifications in order to be approved.
+To be approved, you must meet specific eligibility requirements based on service and lending qualifications.
 Talk to a NASB loan officer to find out if you qualify.

 Process terms

-Pre-approval: A more comprehensive process that involves completing a mortgage application and supplying the documentation necessary to complete a financial background check.
+Pre-approval: A more comprehensive process involves completing a mortgage application and supplying the documentation necessary for a financial background check.
 Many sellers will only accept offers from buyers who have been pre-approved, so don’t skip this step!

-*VA requires a down payment if the borrower does not have sufficient entitlement, for Graduated Loan Payment loans or one where the loan amount exceeds the property value.
+*VA requires a down payment if the borrower has insufficient entitlement for Graduated Loan Payment loans or where the loan amount exceeds the property value.